-On behalf of the Sausalito-Marin City Sanitary District (SMCSD) Board of Directors and its Staff, we are pleased to present the District's 2021-2026 Strategic Plan.
-This plan represents an update of the 2020 Strategic Plan, reflecting on the existing District business environment while looking toward the future.
-The adoption of this plan indicates the importance the District, its Board of Directors, and employees place on seeking continuous improvements in every aspect of the District's operations.
-The 2021 plan will serve as a framework for decision making over a five-year period.
-The District intends to review and update the plan annually and welcomes comments and feedback from its stakeholders and other interested parties.
+On behalf of the Sausalito-Marin City Sanitary District (SMCSD) Board of Directors and its Staff, we are pleased to present the District's 2022-2027 Strategic Plan.
+This plan is the result of an annual review and update of the District Strategic Plan in an effort to plan for the existing District business environment while looking toward the future.
+The adoption of this plan indicates the importance the District, its Board of Directors, and employees place on seeking continuous improvements in every aspect of the District.
+The FY 2022-23 plan update serves as the framework for decision making over a five-year period.
+The District reviews and updates the plan annually and always welcomes comments and feedback from its stakeholders, staff, Board of Directors and other interested parties.